Menu

 Do I get a certificate after the terminal course?

-Yes — when you finish Coddy's terminal and command-line course you receive a free certificate of completion.
-It's a verifiable signal you can add to your resume or share on LinkedIn alongside any DevOps, scripting, or backend projects you've worked on.
+Yes.
+Finishing the terminal and command-line course gives you a free certificate of completion.
+A verifiable signal you can add to your resume or share on LinkedIn alongside any DevOps, scripting, or backend projects you've worked on.

 Coddy programming languages illustration